alexbigkid/ingredients_for_cooking/README.md

 ## Notes for reviewers
-Since I was not very familar with unittest frame work (I used pytest in the past) I experemented with different way writing tests: using mocks, patches and DIs That should be considered a unittest practice and not a bad testing design.
+Since I was not very familar with unittest frame work (I used pytest in the past) I experemented with different way writing unittests: using mocks, patches and DIs.
-Usually I write code with one style for better readability.
+Usually I'd write code with one style for better readability.

 ## API used